thomvs-dev/thomvs-dev/README.md

-### 📌 Philosophy

-> “Simple can be harder than complex.
+ “Simple can be harder than complex.
 You have to work hard to get your thinking clean to make it simple.”
 — Steve Jobs

 ---